wearep3r/apollo/README.md

 Ansible is an SSH-based orchestration software used in terms of **Immutable Infrastructure** and **Infrastructure as Code**.
 In short words, you define what your infrastructure (hosts, services, configs, etc) should look and behave like - and Ansible will force your will upon the infrastructure.

 ### Inventory
 Ansible works with static and dynamic inventories.
-For now, we're using static inventories in form of *files* (staging.yml, production.yml, development.yml) where all nodes our infrastructure is composed of will be listed alongside any meta-info we have about them.
+For now, we're using dynamic inventories in form of *terraform-inventory* which pulls information from `terraform/terraform.tfstate`.

+`TF_STATE=../terraform/ ansible-playbook --inventory-file=/usr/local/bin/terraform-inventory provision.yml`

-#### List Inventory HETZNER
+#### List Inventory
+`TF_STATE=terraform/ terraform-inventory -inventory`

-`ansible-inventory -i hcloud.yml --list`
+**DEPRECATED** (HETZNER): `ansible-inventory -i hcloud.yml --list`

 ### Playbooks
 Ansible can be told to apply a set of instructions (called **Playbook**) to these nodes.
 The procedure is always the same: